-Minnesota’s lakes, rivers and streams are home to over 158 species of freshwater fish.
+Minnesota’s lakes, rivers and streams are home to over 158 species of freshwater fish, and Three Rivers offers fishing options at 18 parks in the Twin Cities area.
 Throw a line for your own catch of the day.
-In Three Rivers, you might reel in muskie, northern pike, sunfish, bass or even walleye.
-Launch your boat at a lake access site, rent a boat, or stay on land as you fish from a pier or on shore.
+You might reel in muskie, northern pike, sunfish, bass or even walleye.
+Launch your boat at a lake access site, rent a boat or stay on land as you fish from a pier or on shore.

 - Baker Park Reserve

 - Cleary Lake Regional Park